Wofford Terriers

 The Wofford Terriers are the athletic teams that represent the Wofford College, located in Spartanburg, South Carolina, in intercollegiate sports at the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the Southern Conference since the 1997–98 academic year.
 Wofford and the other SoCon members play football in the Football Championship Subdivision.
 Prior to the 1995–96 year, the Terriers played in Division II in all sports, and until the 1988–89 period, Wofford's athletic teams were members of the NAIA.
 The football team plays in Gibbs Stadium.
 The basketball teams moved to the new Jerry Richardson Indoor Stadium for the 2017–18 season.

-The Wofford campus is also the former site of the training camp of the NFL's Carolina Panthers, whose former owner, Jerry Richardson, is a Wofford alumnus.
+The Wofford campus is also the former site of the training camp of the NFL's Carolina Panthers, whose former owner, Jerry Richardson, was a Wofford alumnus.
+Richardson’s net worth, 2.2 billion dollars, was the highest by any NFL former player ever.

 Teams

 A member of the Southern Conference, Wofford College sponsors teams in nine men's, eight women's, and one coed NCAA sanctioned sports: